spiermar/getvector.io/_docs/installing-performance-co-pilot.md

 ---
 title: Installing Performance Co-Pilot
-index: 3
+index: 6
 ---

 Since Vector depends on version 3.10 or higher, the packages currently available on most Linux distro repositories would not suffice.
 Until newer versions are available in the repositories, you should be able to install PCP from binary packages made available by the PCP project on Bintray or build it from source.

-## Linux binary packages
+### Binary Packages

-### Deb format (Debian, Ubuntu)
+#### Debian-based Systems (Debian, Ubuntu)

-To install using the PCP repo, first you need to import the key:
+To install using the official PCP binaries, first you need to import the repo key:

 ```
 $ curl 'https://bintray.com/user/downloadSubjectPublicKey?username=pcp' | sudo apt-key add -